CodeWithRavi19/business-landing-page/README.md

-# business-landing-page
+# **Landing Page**

-A modern and responsive landing page built using only HTML and CSS.
-Features a clean UI, mobile-friendly design, social media integration, and a structured footer with contact details.
-Perfect for businesses, startups, and digital agencies
+A modern and responsive **landing page** built using **HTML** and **CSS**.
+It features a clean and professional design, a structured layout, and an engaging user interface.
+Ideal for businesses, startups, and agencies looking for a simple yet elegant web presence.

+---

+## **🚀 Features**
+✅ Fully responsive design
+✅ Clean and modern UI
+✅ Social media integration
+✅ SEO-friendly structure
+✅ Easy to customize

+---

+## **📂 Project Structure**

+/landing-page
+│── index.html # Main HTML file
+│── styles.css # CSS file for styling
+│── README.md # Project documentation

+💙 If you like this project, consider giving it a ⭐ on GitHub!